Grandpa Graf's: History

-The origins of Grandpa Graf's root beer date back to 1873, when John Graf Sr first brewed the root beer and beer on S. 22nd Street and West Greenfield Avenue. in Milwaukee.
-In the 1930s, Graf's moved to S. 41st Street and W. Greenfield Ave. in West Milwaukee.
+The origins of Grandpa Graf's root beer date back to 1873, when John Graf Sr first brewed the root beer and beer at South 22nd Street and West Greenfield Avenue in Milwaukee.
+In the 1930s, Graf's moved to South 41st Street and West Greenfield Avenue in West Milwaukee.

 In the early years, Graf then formed his own company, Graf Beverages, which produced a variety of soft drinks.
 Graf continued to brew soft drinks, but his root beer is remembered the most.
 Graf's image is still on the can of root beer.
 His legacy was passed onto his son after his death in 1930, when his daughter, Sylvia Graf, assumed presidency of the company.
 When she died in 1963, Lawrie O. Graf took over the company.
 Lawrie Graf was known for his creative engineering skills and his education in chemistry at Marquette University, and helped the company achieve a national status.
 Lawrie Graf continued to run the company until 1968, when he sold the company to P & V Atlas.